Pennsauken Township, New Jersey

-Pennsauken Township is a township in Camden County, in the U.S. state of New Jersey, and a suburb of Philadelphia.
+Pennsauken Township is a township in Camden County, in the Philadelphia Metropolitan Area in the U.S. state of New Jersey, and it is located outside of Philadelphia, Pennsylvania, which it borders directly on the Delaware River.
 As of the 2020 United States census, the township's population was 37,074, an increase of 1,189 (+3.3%) from the 2010 census count of 35,885, which in turn increased by 148 (+0.4%) from the 35,737 counted in the 2000 census.

 The township is part of the South Jersey region of the state.

 History

 Pennsauken Township was incorporated as a township by an act of the New Jersey Legislature on February 18, 1892, from portions of the now-defunct Stockton Township.

 The exact origin of the name Pennsauken is unclear, but it probably derives from the language of the Lenni Lenape Native Americans, who once occupied the area from "Pindasenauken", the Lenape language term for tobacco pouch.
 Alternatively, the "Penn" in the township's name refers to William Penn, while "sauk" is a water inlet or outlet.

 Pennsauken was home to America's first drive-in movie theater, created in 1933 with the opening of the Camden Drive-In in Pennsauken.
 It featured the comedy Wives Beware, released in the theaters as Two White Arms.

-For 50 years, the township was the home to the Pennsauken Mart, a large multi-vendor indoor market, which was closed in January 2006 to make way for a sports arena/conference complex, however that did not materialize.
-In its place in 2018 a new high-end luxury apartment complex will be built-Haddon Point.
-Most of the vendors moved to the Grand Market Place in Willingboro Township.
+For 50 years, the township was the home to the Pennsauken Mart, a large multi-vendor indoor market, which was closed in January 2006 to make way for a sports arena/conference complex, however, that did not materialize.
+Most of the vendors relocated to a marketplace in Willingboro Township.
+A luxury apartment complex was completed on the site in 2018.